NTNU-SmallSat-Lab/outreach-website/docs/deployment.md

 8. Make sure the SSL certificate is set up correctly more info [here](#ssl-certification)
 9. Make sure the website is running on the correct port and that the proxy is set up correctly.

+More info about the apache configuration running on the server can be found [here](https://github.com/NTNU-SmallSat-Lab/apache2-server-configs)

 ## Troubleshooting